dani01Lost4ever/TradingAgentCore/README.md

-# tradingAI
+# AURORATRADER

-`tradingAI` is an AI-assisted crypto paper trading system built around Alpaca, MongoDB, a Node.js trading agent, and a React dashboard.
+`AURORATRADER` is an AI-assisted crypto paper trading system built around Alpaca, MongoDB, a Node.js trading agent, and a React dashboard.

 At a high level, the project:
 - fetches crypto market data from Alpaca,